fnordcredit/fnordcredit/README.md

 Open source credit system.

 ## Development
-fnordcredit is written in Javascript/Node.js/jQuery.
+fnordcredit is written in Javascript/Node.js/jQuery/rethinkDB.

+To start a local development server, have rethinkDB installed and running, then do the following:

 	git clone git@github.com:silsha/fnordcredit.git
 	cd fnordcredit
 	npm install
+	cp config.js.example config.js

 As last step, start the local development server using ```npm start``` and point your browser to http://127.0.0.1:8000.